-A. On-site Sewage Facilities
+1. On-Site Sewage Facilities

-Provide funding to develop a statewide system to collect location, permitting, and design data for all On-site Sewage Facilities in Texas.
+• Provide funding to develop a statewide system to collect location, permitting, and design data for all on-site sewage facilities in Texas.

-B. Protecting Groundwater Resources
+2. Protecting Groundwater Resources

-- Provide research funding for groundwater monitoring of private water wells for fecal indicator bacteria, long-term quality parameters, and water well disinfection Best Management Practices (BMPs). - Provide financial assistance funding to private water well owners for laboratory analysis of groundwater on a periodic basis and if their wellheads were submerged in a flood. - Provide financial assistance to private well owners, groundwater conservation districts, and licensed water well drillers to retrofit older water wells so they are protective of groundwater.
+- Provide research funding for groundwater monitoring of private water wells for fecal indicator bacteria, long-term quality parameters, and water well disinfection best management practices (BMPs). - Provide financial assistance funding to private water well owners for laboratory analysis of groundwater on a periodic basis and if their wellheads were submerged in a flood. - Provide financial assistance to private well owners, GCDs, and licensed water well drillers to retrofit older water wells so they are protective of groundwater.

-C. Aquifer Storage and Recovery
+3. Aquifer Storage and Recovery

-- Provide funding for demonstration testing of hydrogeology, water quality, and operations to acquire new data and advance the implementation of aquifer storage and recovery (ASR) projects in Texas. - Require an evaluation of the geochemical interactions between the source water and the receiving aquifer water in ASR projects, including metals mobilization studies and the compatibility of injected and recovered waters with existing water treatment regulations and distribution systems. - Require the use of monitoring wells to help evaluate the subsurface effects of ASR stored water placement on injection zone water quality and on other nearby water wells.

-Require ASR projects associated with public water systems to coordinate with the TCEQ Water Supply Division during the ASR project design and permit application process.
+- Provide funding for demonstration testing of hydrogeology, water quality, and operations to acquire new data and advance the implementation of ASR projects in Texas. - Require an evaluation of the geochemical interactions between the source water and the receiving aquifer water in ASR projects, including metals mobilization studies and the compatibility of injected and recovered waters with existing water treatment regulations and distribution systems. - Require the use of monitoring wells to help evaluate the subsurface effects of ASR stored water placement on injection zone water quality and on other nearby water wells. - Require ASR projects associated with public water systems (PWS) to coordinate with the TCEQ Water Supply Division during the ASR project design and permit application process.